 Peter holds an MBA from the University of Virginia, where he was elected to the Raven Society, and a BBA in Finance from the College of William & Mary.

-Christian is a Senior Associate at Fin where he is responsible for sourcing investments, maintaining board responsibilities, and adding operating value at portfolio companies.
+Christian is a Principal at Fin where he is responsible for sourcing investments, maintaining board responsibilities, and adding operating value at portfolio companies.
 Prior to joining Fin, Christian was most recently an Investor at Thomvest Ventures, a $500 million multi-stage venture capital fund, where he held investing and operating roles in multiple technology companies spanning the FinTech and PropTech verticals.
 Christian has also worked as an operator at an early-stage venture-backed technology company, Eden; at KKR on their Credit Strategy team and at Houlihan Lokey in their financial restructuring investment banking division.

 Additionally, he co-founded the Virginia Venture Fund, a student-run venture capital fund supporting young entrepreneurs and training the future generation of venture capital investors.